isabella232/convert-experiments/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Convert Experiments™ provides advanced A/B and Multivariate Testing functionality for your website or blog.
+Convert Experiments™ provides advanced A/B and MVT Testing functionality for your website or blog.

 == Description ==

 A/B testing for WordPress now possible and simple.
 This plugin is a combined effort by both Convert and Yoast.
 It will enable your WordPress installation for use with the Convert Experiments™ conversion optimization suite.
 On top of that, you'll be able to register for a free [special Yoast account on Convert.com](http://www.convert.com/yoast/),